Vercel

 1. Vercel Node.js Functions (standalone API)

-For a standalone DaloyJS REST API on the Node.js runtime, use a catch-all file in /api.
+For a standalone DaloyJS REST API on the Node.js runtime, use a single function at api/index.ts.
 Vercel Node.js Functions expect a default export with a fetch method.

 vercel.json